 In the 12th century, Al-Idrisi mentions it as being inhabited mainly by Berbers, with an Arab minority; a century before Al-Bakri stated that only Berbers lived there.
 The Egyptian historian Al-Maqrizi traveled to Siwa in the 15th century and described how the language spoken there is similar to the language of the Zenata.

-The traditional culture of Siwa shows many features unusual in Egypt, some reflecting its longstanding links with the Maghreb and the fact that the inhabitants are of Berber origin.
+The traditional culture of Siwa shows many features unusual in Egypt, some reflecting its longstanding links with the Maghrib and the fact that the inhabitants are of Berber origin.
 Until a tarmac road was built to the Mediterranean coast in the 1980s, Siwa’s only links with the outside world were by arduous camel tracks through the desert.
-These were used to export dates and olives and bring in trade goods on the route that linked the Maghreb to Cairo and hence to Mecca.
+These were used to export dates and olives and bring in trade goods on the route that linked the Maghrib to Cairo and hence to Mecca.

-As a result of this isolation, the Berber inhabitants of the Oasis developed a unique culture manifested in its crafts of basketry, pottery, silver-work, embroidery and style of dress.
+As a result of this isolation, the Berber inhabitants of the oasis developed a unique culture manifested in its crafts of basketry, pottery, silver-work, embroidery and style of dress.

 The jewelry, which is made by local silversmiths, comprises silver necklaces, earrings, bangles, hair ornaments, pendants and many rings.